Gallery of Fireplaces recently installed by The Kent Stove Co

 No Fireplace?
 No Chimney?
 No Problem!

 This was an outside wall on a modern house but with no chimney.
-A stone hearth was built and a chimney breast created with block-work and a herringbone brickwork lining.
+A stone hearth was built and a chimney breast created with block-work and a herringbone brickwork lining (see above).
 A concrete lintel faced with a real oak bressummer beam was fitted and the chimney breast continued to ceiling level.

 The wall was then plastered and finished and the stovepipe connected to a twin-wall chimney system which passed through the wall and up the outside of the building.
 The stove pipe can be in black but this adds to the cost.